 One of the issues I get contacted about most is the lack of email responses.
 Either ignored entirely or delayed.
-My last post on this topic generated a bunch of questions about why replying “so fast” is important.
+My last post on this topic generated many questions about why replying “so fast” is essential.

 Lack of Respect & Trust

 While I may have mentioned respect here or there, one thing I’ve never really honed in on aggressively is how your absence of a reply reflects a lack of respect as well as trust.
 And your inability to encourage an efficient and productive business relationship.

 I’m not talking about responding to spam.
 Of course, there is no obligation to reply to unsolicited requests.
 What I am referring to are the business communications necessary to conduct business.

 The business that is established or agreed upon between you and your business partners relies on trust.
 Therefore, you need to trust that everyone will communicate in a timely and efficient manner so both sides can benefit.